anastaciakaz/yatube_social/README.md

 # YATUBE
 ### Project description
-YATUBE is a social networking site for sharing interesting ideas and finding friends.
-Your can create your own account and follow your favorite authors, leave comments on their pages and create your own content.
+YATUBE is a social networking site for sharing interesting ideas and finding friends. 👥💬 Your can create your own account and follow your favorite authors, leave comments on their pages and also create your own content. 📄📷🎨
 ### Technologies
 - Python 3.7
 - Django 2.2.16